gilescm/backgammon/README.md

 ## Testing

-This is definitely where the project is lacking the most, I didn't use a TDD approach because I wanted to get learn Flame fast and in order to test Flame code I would have had to learn its testing suite, which would have taken too long.
+This is definitely where the project is lacking the most, I didn't use a TDD approach or add tests after each step because I wanted to learn Flame fast and produce a complete as can be game.
+In order to test Flame code I would have had to learn its testing suite, which would have taken too long.

 ## Extra game functionality